 - a white spot on the cornea

-A person who does not produce enough tears, or tears of good enough quality to lubricate and nourish their eyes properly, is said to suffer from dry eye or dry eye syndrome.
+A person whose body does not produce adequate tears to lubricate and nourish the eyes may develop dry eye syndrome.

 - stinging or burning eyes

 - a feeling that something is in the eye

 - pain and redness in the eye

 - excessive tears